cromarty/ttsprojects/raspberry-pi-audio/README.md

 The way espeak produces synthesised speech is important here.

-espeak can be used in a number of ways.
+espeak can be used in several ways.
 Two major modes are synchronous and asynchronous.
 Here we are only interested in asynchronous modes as used by screen-readers and supporting software.